salacika/DE1SQL/SQL1/README.md

 #### Create your first database / schema
 `CREATE SCHEMA firstdb;`

+SQL is not case sensitive:
+`create schema firstdb;`

 For the next commands make sure the created db is selected.

 `USE firstdb ;`